Salisbury - Nathan

 AreaSearch analysis indicates Salisbury - Nathan maintains employment conditions that align with national benchmarks

 There are 4,708 residents employed, matching Greater Brisbane's unemployment rate of 4.1%.
-Workforce participation is high at 69.7%, exceeding Greater Brisbane's 64.5%.
-Major employment sectors include health care & social assistance, education & training, and professional & technical services.
-Notably, education & training has 1.4 times the regional average employment levels.
+Workforce participation stands at 69.7%, exceeding Greater Brisbane's 64.5%.
+Key employment sectors include health care & social assistance, education & training, and professional & technical services.
+Notably, education & training has a concentration level of 1.4 times the regional average while retail trade has limited presence with 7.7% employment compared to 9.4% regionally.

-Retail trade has a limited presence with 7.7% employment compared to 9.4% regionally.
-The area functions as an employment hub with 1.1 workers per resident, attracting workers from nearby regions.
-Between June 2024 and June 2025, employment increased by 2.1%, labour force grew by 1.9%, reducing the unemployment rate by 0.2 percentage points.
+The area hosts more jobs than residents, with a worker-to-resident ratio of 1.1.
+Over the past year, employment increased by 2.1%, labour force grew by 1.9%, and unemployment fell by 0.2 percentage points.
 In contrast, Greater Brisbane saw employment rise by 4.4% and unemployment fall by 0.4 percentage points.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.5%, with employment growth at 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Salisbury - Nathan's employment mix suggests local growth of approximately 6.7% over five years and 13.9% over ten years, based on simple weighting extrapolation for illustrative purposes.
+National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Salisbury Nathan's employment mix suggests local growth of approximately 6.7% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment